AdobeDocs/experience-cloud.en/help/mobile-android-implementation/launch-install-the-mobile-sdk.md

 1. Do a search for `internalaction=Lifecycle`
 1. See that there are lines that include this key/value pair, as well as the other Lifecycle metrics.

 Note that lines you'll see are actually Analytics calls with Lifecycle metrics.
-We chose to put this validation of Lifecycle here in this section simply to keep the validation next to the setup.

 ![Validate Lifecycle](images/android/mobile-launch-install-validateLifecycle.png)